We monitor air quality at a number of locations across Leicester through a network of five air quality stations.

 Historic Nitrogen Dioxide and PM10 information: data archive

-You can find our air quality monitoring data that we produce to comply with local national standards at the bottom of this page.
+You can find our air quality monitoring data that we produce to comply with local national standards below.

 If you have any questions regarding air quality in Leicester please email us.